elukuro/100DaysOfCodeCount/README.md

 ### tools to preview montly tweet of user that use #100daysofcode hashtag to preview their journey

-This directory has two part:
-1. API ( PHP )
-2. frontend ( vue with vuex generate using vue-cli )

 ### how to setup:
 ```
 git clone the project